Dias177/Umbrella/README.md

-# Umbrella notifies when you should bring your umbrella
+# Umbrella notifies you when an umbrella is needed